-Belize reopened its border on the 1st of October to all countries (including the USA).
-Downloading a health tracking app and submit a negative COVID test on arrival is required!
+Belize is open for tourism to all countries (including the USA).
+Downloading a health tracking app and submitting a negative COVID test on arrival is required.

 Belize imposes rigorous safety procedures on local businesses